codehsbooks/apjava/Data-Structures/arraylist-methods.md

 As with traditional Arrays, we can iterate over ArrayLists.

-We can use a regular for loop to loop through our list like:
+We can use a regular for loop to iterate over our ArrayList like:

 ```Java
 // Loops through `classGrades`